List of General Hospital characters introduced in the 2010s: Trey Mitchell

 Trey is introduced in June 2012 as a graduate student at Yale University and friend of Kristina Davis.
 Trey is the producer of Kristina's reality television show Mob Princess, and manipulates her into continuing the show despite her family's disapproval.
 Trey immediately clashes with Kristina's parents, Alexis Davis and mob boss Sonny Corinthos.
 He convinces Sonny to agree to the reality show while keeping his mysterious boss up-to-date on the project.
 Trey moves into his new apartment and clashes with his roommate, Starr Manning.
 Meanwhile, Kristina's brother, Michael accuses Trey of manipulating and using both Kristina and Starr, though he denies it.
 Trey continues to make enemies when it comes to Starr's father, Todd, while he is oblivious to the fact that Kristina has a crush on him.
 Meanwhile, Trey bashes Sonny's girlfriend Kate Howard when it is revealed that her alternate personality caused the car accident killing Starr's family.
 Meanwhile, Kristina reveals her true feelings for Trey and they share their first kiss in July 2012; however, Trey is hesitant about getting involved with her fearing it will interfere with the show.
 It is soon revealed that Trey is actually the son of Sonny's longtime nemesis Joe Scully Jr, who is financing the show.
 Kristina continues her flirtatious behavior while Trey becomes determined to catch Sonny doing something illegal on camera.
 Trey is shocked to find his father in prison in Atlantic City.
 Joe admits that his father Joe Sr. was a mobster that Sonny used to work for, and convinces Trey to keep his true identity a secret so they can get revenge on Sonny for framing him for murder.
 He also coerces Trey into ending the reality show and romancing Kristina.
 In late August, Joe coerces Trey into eloping with Kristina Las Vegas.
 Trey leads Kristina to believe that they have to get married for the show so he will not be sued.
 In September 2012, Trey has a confrontation with Kate, who recognizes a medal that he was wearing as being identical to one that Joe wore the night he raped her, leading her to realize that Trey is the son she conceived as the result of the rape.
 This revelation prompts Kate's alter, Connie, to emerge, and she proceeds to tell Trey that she wished he had never been born.
-In October 2012, Joe abducts Kristina on orders from Cesar Faison, who intends to have Joe kill her in an convoluted effort to gain control of Sonny's assets.
+In October 2012, Joe abducts Kristina on orders from Cesar Faison, who intends to have Joe kill her in a convoluted effort to gain control of Sonny's assets.
 Trey attempts to wrestle the gun away from Joe, but inadvertently ends up shooting him the shoulder, resulting in Joe fleeing the scene before he can fulfill Faison's orders.
 Subsequently, Trey's connection to Joe is revealed, prompting Kristina to end her marriage to him, and Trey is evicted from the apartment he shared with Starr Manning by its original owner, Maxie Jones.
 Trey spends the next few months living at the local church, all the while attempting to aid Sonny in his quest to have Connie committed to Shadybrook Sanitarium, which ultimately fails.
 As time goes on, Trey and Kristina reconcile, and plan to relocate to California.
 However, their plans are derailed when, on New Year's Eve, they are involved in a car accident, which causes an aneurysm in Trey's brain to rupture, rendering him brain dead on January 8, 2013.
 Trey is left on life support, and Connie, as the nearest living relative, is left to pull the plug.
 Initially refusing to do so, Connie eventually does and Trey dies on January 14, 2013.